-Appendix 1: Instructions to students for the submission of the research programme for viva voce (oral) examination
+Appendix 1: Submission of the research programme for viva voce examination

-Before beginning the preparation of their submission (Thesis or equivanent), all students should consult the document Submitting for Examination - Guidance for Research Degree Students and Supervisors, which sets out the University's requirements on Thesis presentation.
-The document is available on the Graduate School Intranet Pages and eLearing Portal Graduate School Organisation.
+Before beginning the preparation of their submission (Thesis or equivalent), all students should consult the document Submitting for Examination - Guidance for Research Degree Students and Supervisors, which sets out the University's requirements on Thesis presentation.
+The document is available on the Graduate School Intranet Pages.